 U.S. businesses have chosen Mexico as their offshoring destination for years, and the country is quickly gaining ground in the global marketplace.
 According to CNBC, Mexico offers U.S. companies a wealth of opportunities that rival other emerging markets.
 With Mexico's focus on energy reform and infrastructure improvements, Reuters reported the country is set to face the future in a way many other countries aren't.
 There may be no better time than now for U.S. manufacturers to make a decision about expanding to Mexico, as the country is making strong strides in the global marketplace.

-According to CNBC, Mexico's proposed reforms have only added to its many benefits and made it an even stronger attraction for international investment.
+Mexico's reforms have only added to its many benefits and made it an even stronger attraction for international investment.
 In fact, CNBC reported Mexico has the 13th largest economy in the world.

 "For many years, Mexico has been doing all it can to attract investors and has reached a high level of sophistication," Ramirez said.
 "There's really a lot of great possibilities there."